mmiller9913/telegram-crypto-updates/README.md

 -Ethereum: $3,658 (up 400% YTD)

 On this day last year, the price of Bitcoin was $11,430 and the price of Ethereum was $381

+It also monitors BTC & ETH for dips (1.5% or greater) every 10 minutes, and sends a "dip alert message" if identified.